CamilaJaviera91/dag-first-approach/README.md

 ## 📌 Project Description

-This project automates the extraction, transformation, and export of sales data from a PostgreSQL database.
+This project automates the **extraction**, **transformation**, and **export** of sales data from a PostgreSQL database.
 It enriches the data with real-time USD to CLP exchange rate information and exports the results to both CSV and Google Sheets formats.
-A Directed Acyclic Graph (DAG) is used to manage task dependencies and ensure the correct execution order.
+A **Directed Acyclic Graph (DAG)** is used to manage task dependencies and ensure the correct execution order.

 ---